The Notarial Profession

 The Notaries Society

-As will be seen on other pages on this site the Society, formed in 1882, is the membership organisation of notaries in England and Wales.
-Among its many functions it maintains contact with the other notaries in the rest of the United Kingdom and Ireland through membership of the United Kingdom and Ireland Notarial Forum, throughout the rest of the world as a founder member of the World Organisation of Notaries (W.O.N.) and through its observer status with the International Union of Latin Notaries and through direct contact with other notarial associations.
-Despite differing traditions all notaries have shared concerns including the maintenance of trustworthy professional standards.,
+The Society is the membership organisation for Notaries Public in England and Wales.
+Among its many functions, it maintains contact with the other notaries in the rest of the United Kingdom and Ireland through membership of the United Kingdom and Ireland Notarial Forum, throughout the rest of the world as a founder member of the World Organisation of Notaries (W.O.N.) and through direct contact with other notarial associations.
+Despite differing traditions all Notaries have shared concerns including the maintenance of trustworthy professional standards.